-When I was 16 I achieved 6A’s and 4A*s at GCSE and he actually told me that I could have done better – after all, I didn’t get 10A*’s, what a disappointment!
+When I was 16 I achieved 6A's and 4A*s at GCSE and he actually told me that I could have done better - after all, I didn't get 10A*'s, what a disappointment!
 Shortly after that he was physically violent towards me and I was old enough to realise what sort of man he was and I cut all ties.
-Since then I haven’t missed him at all (I mean what was there to miss?!) and I think that our rubbish relationship has actually shaped my life for the better – I learnt not to rely on a man or to let a man (or anyone) treat me badly.
+Since then I haven't missed him at all (I mean what was there to miss?!) and I think that our rubbish relationship has actually shaped my life for the better - I learnt not to rely on a man or to let a man (or anyone) treat me badly.
 My mum put up with his poor treatment for years and there was no way that I was ever going to do the same.
+It turns out that being estranged from my parents in this situation taught me a valuable lesson.
 I now have the most wonderful husband, who would never be hurtful to me and would certainly never be violent.

 My relationship with my mother was more complicated.
 Obviously she brought my brother and I up as a single mother effectively but it was a difficult childhood in many ways.
 She had clear favourites and whilst my brother could never do anything wrong, there was plenty that I could do wrong.
 Our relationship went downhill when I fell out with my brother, not only because she obviously took his side.
 Despite supporting her financially, physically and emotionally for the last 12 years our relationship turned toxic too.
 The constant criticism I experienced dragged my mood down so much it was making me unhappy daily.
 I only really realised just how unhappy she made me when she left, and I can honestly say that I don't miss her at all and I can't imagine a day that we will reconcile.